p-adema/info-vis/README.md

 In order to deploy to GitHub pages, you can run the following command in a
 terminal: `./scripts/deploy.sh`.
 This will build the project, notebooks and adds metadata to the `story.ipynb` in order to hide the input cells.

+# Dataset cleaning scripts

+Click [here](./scripts/cleaning/) to have a look at the scripts that have been used to clean the datasets prior to the data story development phase.

 # Authors
 - Peter Adema